DBR, EMDR, and somatic therapy: a balanced comparison

 restore agency and choice

-avoid overwhelm through pacing.
+avoid overwhelm through careful pacing

 DBR in a nutshell